Irstea/filo-docker/README.md

 ```
 In your browser, go to the site: [https://filo-docker.local](https://filo-docker.local).
 Accept the security exception: you should access the application.

+If your OS is Windows, the application may run on [https://localhost](https://localhost).
+You must accept the securities exceptions.

 You can connect with the login *admin*, password *password*: this is a default installation.
 Then remember to delete the admin account or change the password when you are working in production (except for local access only).

 ### Docker is installed in a Raspberry